-Country Stars Dish on Favorite Thanksgiving Foods
+Country Stars Dish on Their Favorite Thanksgiving Foods

 Country's biggest stars may ride on tour buses and take part in glitzy tours, but when Thanksgiving comes around, they're more than satisfied with home cooking.
 Alan Jackson, Dierks Bentley and Hillary Scott of Lady Antebellum reveal their favorite foods to eat when sitting around the Turkey Day table.

 Jackson has "precious memories" of one dish in particular: the dressing, otherwise known as stuffing.
 "My favorite Thanksgiving dish would be the homemade, cornbread-based kind of dressing that we always have with turkey," he says, according to GAC.
 "That recipe is a combination of my mama, and Denise has taken it and perfected it over the years, so that me and my children really enjoy it."

 For Bentley, now a dad of three, Thanksgiving just isn't the same without the turkey.
 And along with the turkey comes carving it — which is an honor in his family.
 “Thanksgiving is not possible without a turkey,” the "Burning Man" hitmaker admits.
 "My dad’s always been the one to cook and carve it, but in years here recently, I’ve been taking over those duties.
 Big responsibility."